blackmann/blackmann.github.io/src/content/blog/optimizing-fonts.md

 pip3 install brotli # if you are using .woff/.woff2 formats
 ```

-For `.ttf` files, run the following command:
+Now run the following command to optimize the font:

 ```sh
 pyftsubset <font-file-name> --output-file=<font-file-out-name> --unicodes=U+0020-007E